Team Captain Tool Kit

 - See if the company you work for has a donation matching policy.
 You could easily double the amount of money you raise.

 - Host a bottle drive!
-Hand out flyers to people in your community having them bring their returnable cans and bottles to you, and have all of the proceeds go towards your Polar Plunge Team.
+Hand out flyers to people in your community having them bring their returnable cans and bottles to you, and have all of the proceeds go towards your team.
 Check and see if the local bottle redemption center can help you put this together.

 - Organize a bake sale at your church, school, or at a local business.
 Make sure to advertise the date so people know when to look for you.

 - Do a “Dine to Donate” at a local restaurant or chain.
-Restaurants like Buffalo Wild Wings, Chipotle, and several more all have days where people can come in and a portion of the proceeds will come to you and your plunge team.
+Restaurants like Buffalo Wild Wings, Chipotle, Texas Roadhouse and several more all have days where people can come in and a portion of the proceeds will come to you and your Buffalo Bowl team.
 Check on the restaurant’s website for exactly how the program works, each restaurant may be a little different.

-- Ask one of your favorite local businesses to put out a collection jar for your Polar Plunge Team.
+- Ask one of your favorite local businesses to put out a collection jar for your Buffalo Bowl Team.
 You would be surprised how much the extra change people toss in adds up.

 - If you would like to raise a lot of money, you may want to organize a local tournament such as bowling, softball, or kickball.
 Get local teams together to pay a registration fee to compete, and you could raise thousands!